ParisaKarimi2023/Student-Management-System-Project/README.md

 6- grade_appeal table: maintaining grade appeal data.
 -------------------------------------------------
 ## Application Structure :
---**Admin Folder:** The admin folder contains the source codes related to the implementation of the features of the Admin panel and the Professor panel.
+**Admin Folder:** The admin folder contains the source codes related to the implementation of the features of the Admin panel and the Professor panel.
-Student Folder: contains the source codes related to the implementation of the features of the Student panel.
+**Student Folder:** contains the source codes related to the implementation of the features of the Student panel.
-Assets Folder: contains css, js, images, ...
+**Assets Folder:** contains css, js, images, ...
-##Includes Folder : contains the most used php files that are used throughout the project
-##Common Folder: shared php files between the admin folder (source related to Admin and Professor panel features) and student folder (source related to Student panel features)
+**Includes Folder :** contains the most used php files that are used throughout the project **Common Folder:** shared php files between the admin folder (source related to Admin and Professor panel features) and student folder (source related to Student panel features)
-##Filters Folder: It contains source code files whose job is to control access to different parts of the application.
+**Filters Folder: ** It contains source code files whose job is to control access to different parts of the application.
 ----------------------------------------------------
 <ul>References</ul>
 <li>https://portswigger.net/web-security/cross-site-scripting</li>